 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Klamath Falls contains very significant variations in elevation, with a maximum elevation change of 860 feet, and an average elevation above sea level of 4,252 feet.
-Within 10 miles contains large variations in elevation (2,116 feet).
-Within 50 miles contains extreme variations in elevation (7,923 feet).
+The topography within 2 miles of Klamath Falls contains very significant variations in elevation, with a maximum elevation change of 860 feet and an average elevation above sea level of 4,252 feet.
+Within 10 miles contains very significant variations in elevation (2,116 feet).
+Within 50 miles contains large variations in elevation (7,923 feet).

 The area within 2 miles of Klamath Falls is covered by shrubs (68%) and artificial surfaces (27%), within 10 miles by shrubs (52%) and cropland (27%), and within 50 miles by shrubs (52%) and trees (33%).